 -

-Sometimes you need to install .Net Core related software with specific version, but you don`t have access to server and have to install in by pipeline tasks.
-The easiest way to do it is download dotnet-install.ps1 and use it for installations.
+Sometimes you need to install a .Net Core-related software with a specific version.
+Since you don`t have access to the server, you have to install it utilizing pipeline tasks.
+The easiest way to do it is to download the dotnet-install.ps1 script and use it for the installations.

 [Net.ServicePointManager]::SecurityProtocol = [Net.SecurityProtocolType]::Tls12 $WebClient = New-Object System.Net.WebClient $WebClient.DownloadFile("https://dotnet.microsoft.com/download/dotnet-core/scripts/v1/dotnet-install.ps1","D:\dotnet-install.ps1")